DaniilVdovin/DaniilVdovin/README.md

   <summary><h2>🏅 Achievements</h2></summary>

 - 🖥️ Developer of software included in the register of programs of the Russian Federation
+- 📱 Developer of mobile applications with a total number of installations of more than 20 thousand
 - 🏅 Winner of the Moscow Exchange hackathon (MOEX) Go.Algo 2023
 - 🎖️ At It-Start 2019: Winner in the nomination "Best Socially Oriented Project"
 - 🫂 More than 10 achievements in volunteering in major events